nerves-project/nerves/docs/Getting Started.md

 - Ethernet
 - WiFi

-When connecting with a USB to TTL serial cable or an HDMI cable before booting up your device, you can see your device booting to the IEx console.
+When connecting to your target device using a USB to TTL serial cable or an HDMI cable, and before booting up your device, you may see device messages related to the booting process in the IEx console.

 For more info, refer to [Connecting to Nerves Target page](connecting-to-nerves-target.html).